-Cultural humility begins with a self-examination of the health professional's values, assumptions, beliefs, and privileges embedded in their own knowledge and practice, and consideration of how this may impact the therapeutic relationship with Indigenous clients.
+Cultural humility begins with a self-examination of the physical therapist's values, assumptions, beliefs, and privileges embedded in their own knowledge and practice, and consideration of how this may impact the therapeutic relationship with Indigenous clients.
+Cultural humility promotes relationships based on respect, open and effective dialogue, and shared decision-making.